Pen-y-Fan/Tennis/README.md

 * What would you say to your colleague if they had written this code?
 * What would you say to your boss about the value of this refactoring work?
 Was there more reason to do it over and above the extra billable hour or so?

+## Refactor

+My refactor of the Kotlin code is under the refactor branch.
+Please only look once you have had a go yourself!